thisdwhitley/ansible-role-winVMbuilder/README.md

 Important Notes
 ---------------

+* I have only tested this on my Fedora laptop, so YMMV
+* Some commands require `root` so ensure you have ansible set up to account for this
 * I have chosen to hardcode the VM to be "IE11 on Win7 (x86)" but may allow for user specification in the future?
 * This relies a ***lot*** on your KVM/libvirt (which I will use synonymously throughout) configuration, make sure that is set up or you'll get really confused.
-I speak from experience.
+I speak from experience
 * The VM boots up and logs in as the `IEUser` automatically, but so that you don't have to search the internets, the password for that account is:
   `Passw0rd!`